Clear the redness, vision and uncover the cornea with Ayurvedic Treatment and Panchakarma Procedures

 - Another major symptom is a growth of pink, fleshy tissue on the conjunctiva, the clear tissue that lines your eyelids and covers your eyeball.

-- Lesion can develop that can distort the corneal surface.
+- The lesion can develop that can distort the corneal surface.

 Depending upon the progression pterygium is divided into two types:

-Pterygium eye treatment can also be done at home by natural means such as:
+Pterygium eye natural treatment can also be done with some home remedies such as:

 - Keep a cotton swab soaked in rose water over the eyes for 10 – 15 minutes in a day, it can relieve symptoms like strain and pain in eyes.